simonelnahas/simonelnahas.com/posts/why-clojure.md

-by creating a search engine that can crunch through massive amounts of data that are relevant to deciding where to live and match it to each persons lifestyle preferences and financial situation.
+by creating a search engine that can crunch through massive amounts of data that are relevant to deciding where to live and match it to each person's lifestyle preferences and financial situation.

 This is a very big and complex problem that will